johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 # **6\.
 Security Considerations**

 * **Spoofing of Unvalidated Hints:** A OTS Hint that cannot be DNSSEC validated (e.g., for ns.customer.com where customer.com is unsigned) is susceptible to spoofing by an on-path attacker.
 Such an attacker could insert a fake SVCB record advertising a non-existing transport, thereby denying connection over that transport.
-However, since the hint is opportunistic and not required for DNS resolution, the worst-case scenario is that the recursive resolver attempts a connection that fails or falls back to traditional transports.
+However, since the hint is opportunistic and not required for DNS resolution, the worst-case scenario is that the resolver attempts a connection that fails or falls back to traditional transports.
 Security for the actual DNS data remains unaffected.
 The cryptographic validation of TLS/QUIC (via X.509 certificates) for DoT/DoQ would still protect the integrity and privacy of the connection itself.

 * **DNSSEC Validation:** When a OTS Hint is signed by DNSSEC (e.g., ns.dnsprovider.com SVCB record from a signed dnsprovider.com zone), it provides a trusted signal.
-Recursive resolvers SHOULD leverage DNSSEC validation to distinguish between trusted and unvalidated hints.
+Resolvers SHOULD leverage DNSSEC validation to distinguish between trusted and unvalidated hints.

 * **No New Attack Vectors:** This mechanism does not introduce new attack vectors for DNS data itself, as it primarily concerns transport discovery.
 It relies on the existing security properties of DoT, DoH and DoQ for actual session security.

-* **Safe Rollout:** As existing recursive servers carefully avoid data in the Additional Section that they do not need, the OTS Hint will be ignored by everyone except recursive servers that understand the Hint.
+* **Safe Rollout:** As existing recursive nameservers carefully avoid data in the Additional Section that they do not need, the OTS Hint will be ignored by everyone except recursive nameservers that understand the OTS Hint.

 # **7\.
 Operational Considerations**